kylefinley/content/content/reference/api/simple-api/mutations/relation-mutations/modifying-one-to-many-edges.md

 The query response can contain both nodes of the former edge.
 The names of query arguments and node names depend on the field names of the relation.

-> Removes an edge for the relation called `UserPosts` and query the user id and the post slug
+> Removes an edge for the relation called `UserPosts` and query the user id and the post title

 ```graphql
 ---